 This Troubleshooting Method is so Much Quicker!

-Usually people would check each bulb in turn but with this method we will divide the number of lights we are testing in two each time we do a test.
+Usually people would check each bulb in turn but with this method we will divide the number of lights we are testing in two distinct sections each time we do a test.
 Remove the middle bulb of the string and test it with the multimeter.
 Then connect the first probe of the multimeter to the first socket in the string in the same way as in the last test.

 Then connect the second probe to the socket in the middle of the string you just removed the bulb from.
 Connect it to the contact of the wire coming from the previous socket.